Tasty Recipes for the Home Cook

 Notes

-• For lump-free cheesecake batter, place your beater and mixing bowl in a warm oven and for a few minutes prior to adding the cream cheese.
+• For lump-free cheesecake batter, place your beater and mixing bowl in a warm oven for a few minutes before adding the cream cheese.
 Make sure the oven is not too hot if you are using a plastic bowl.
 To bring the oven up to temp, set it on the lowest temperature setting.
-When the temp is at 100° F shut it off.
+When the temp is at 100° F, shut it off.
 Place the bowl and beater attachment in the oven for a few minutes before use.

-• Also, make sure the cream cheese, sour cream, and eggs are at room temperature prior to use.
+• Also, make sure the cream cheese, sour cream, and eggs are at room temperature before use.
 Beat until there are no lumps, but don’t overbeat.

 Keywords:Carrot Cake, Cheesecake, Cake Mix, Doctored Up Cake Mix, Water Bath